Azure-Samples/Speech-Service-Actions-Template/documentation/2-train-an-initial-model.md

 ### View the workflow run

-The **SpeechTrainDataCICD** workflow is configured to trigger on a merge to master that includes changes to any of the training data  in the `training` folder.
+The **SpeechTrainDataCICD** workflow triggers on a merge to **master** that includes changes to any of the training data  in the `training` folder.

-To view workflow run for your Pull Request:
+To view workflow run for your pull request:

-1. Navigate to the **Actions** tab of your main repository.
+1. Navigate to the **Actions** tab of your repository.
 1. Select **SpeechTrainDataCICD** on the left navigation menu.
-1. Select the event that represents your Pull Request.
+1. Select the event that represents your pull request.

     ![Actions tab showing that the workflow is running](../images/WorkflowRunning.png)

 1. Wait for the jobs to complete successfully.
     > **Note:** Training models can take upwards of 30 minutes.
-1. Familiarize yourself with the jobs and tasks in the workflow.
+1. Familiarize yourself with the jobs and steps in the workflow.

 ### View the model

-When training data is merged to master, the data from the `training` folder is used to build a Custom Speech model.
-The baseline model will be used as an accuracy benchmark to compare against future models.
+When training data is merged to **master**, the data from the `training` folder is used to build a Custom Speech model.

+To view the model:

 1. Open [Speech Studio](https://speech.microsoft.com/portal/).
 1. Open the the main Speech project from [Setup](1-setup.md#table-of-contents).